BYD Auto: Passenger vehicles

-For passenger vehicles for personal use, the BYD brand distinguishes its line-up under three main "series", which are the Dynasty Series (started by the Qin in 2012), Ocean Series (started by the Dolphin in 2021) and the "e" Series (started by the e6 in 2009).
-In China, these series are offered through separate dealership chain, namely the Dynasty Network (王朝网 (Wángcháo Wǎng)) and the Ocean Network (海洋网 (Hǎiyáng Wǎng)) (formerly the e-Network in 2019–2021). e Series vehicles are distributed through the Ocean Network.
+For passenger vehicles for personal use, the BYD brand distinguishes its line-up under three main series: the Dynasty Series (started by the Qin in 2012), Ocean Series (started by the Dolphin in 2021), and the e Series (started by the e6 in 2009).
+In China, these series are offered through separate dealership chains, namely the Dynasty Network (王朝网 (Wángcháo Wǎng)) and the Ocean Network (海洋网 (Hǎiyáng Wǎng)) (formerly the e-Network in 2019–2021). e Series vehicles are distributed through the Ocean Network.

 Dynasty Series vehicles are designed with dragon-inspired elements, and targets older customers.
 The nameplates used include Xia, Han, Tang, Qin, Song, and Yuan.
 Ocean Series vehicles are designed with a concept of "Ocean Aesthetics", using use of elements such as waves and flowing lines, and positioned to appeal to younger customers.
 Ocean Series vehicles predominantly uses marine animal names such as Seagull, Dolphin, Seal and Sealion, except two models that are named after warships (e.g. Frigate and Destroyer).
 BYD started phasing out the warship-named vehicles in 2025, merging both models into the Sealion and Seal nameplate instead.
 Fleet-oriented vehicles for ride-hailing and taxi use are categorised in the "e" series.

 BYD passenger vehicles consist of battery electric vehicles, denoted by the EV moniker, and plug-in hybrids marketed as DM-i (Dual Mode Intelligent, a plug-in hybrid electric system) and DM-p (performance-oriented Dual Mode with all-wheel drive).